 Thomas Hochuli, Vice President Operations, has served as Vice President, Operations of the Company since August 2014.
-From November 2012 to August 2014 he served as Vice President, Operations of MiMedx, Inc., a regenerative biomaterials company.
-Prior to joining MiMedx, he was Vice President, Biomaterials Manufacturing of Integra Life Sciences, Inc., a medical device manufacturer, from April 2009 to November 2012.
+Mr. Hochuli was an independent consultant from March 2014 until September 2014.
+From November 2012 to March 2014, he served as Vice President, Operations of MiMedx, Inc., a regenerative biomaterials company.
+Prior to joining MiMedx, he was Vice President, Biomaterials Manufacturing of Integra Life Sciences, Inc., a medical device manufacturer, from April 2009 to November 2012 and Senior Director of Operations for Integra Life Sciences, Inc. from January 2003 until April 2009.
 From January 2000 to January 2003, he served as Vice President and General Manager of Miza Pharmaceuticals USA, Inc., a drug and medical device manufacturing company.
 From January 1991 to January 2000, he served in various plant management and planning roles at Johnson & Johnson.
 Mr. Hochuli earned an M.B.A. from Rutgers University and a B.S. in Electrical and Computer Engineering from Clarkson University.